 The warm weather has arrived and with it brings summer vacation: a time when some of us look forward to doing nothing.
 But for many of us, sitting still can be difficult.
 No more is this true when it comes to investing during periods of market volatility.
 Most humans are hardwired to want to take action in times of vulnerability.
 We're all familiar with the phrase: "don't just sit there, do something!"

-However, a recent Globe & Mail article1 highlighted that many investors can be their own worst enemies when lured by market volatility.
-During the volatility in 2018, Canadian inflows and outflows into U.S. stocks lagged market performance (see chart).
+Yet, a recent Globe & Mail article1 highlighted that many investors can be their own worst enemies when lured by market volatility.
+During the volatility in 2018, Canadian inflows and outflows into U.S. stocks lagged market performance (chart).
 Many investors incorrectly timed the markets, resulting in performance chasing.

-to a natural tendency for investors to default to "fast thinking" when making decisions.
+Nobel Prize winning economist Daniel Kahneman attributes this to a natural tendency for investors to default to "fast thinking" when making decisions.
 This is often driven by emotion, which can overtake a slower, more analytical thought process.
-A simple math problem illustrates how fast thinking can work: If a baseball bat and ball cost a total of \$1.10, and the bat costs \$1.00 more than the ball, how much does the ball cost?
-Intuition and fast thinking can lead most people to answer \$0.10, which is incorrect.2 Of course, there may be good reasons for selling securities, such as rebalancing to restore asset allocation or taking gains after a long bull run.
+A simple math problem illustrates how fast thinking can work: If a baseball bat and ball cost a total of \$1.10, and the bat costs \$1.00 more than the

+In This Issue

+Finding Administrative Zen in Your Finances 2 Advanced Life Deferred Annuity 3 Thinking About Gifting Funds to Adult Children?
+3 Keep Probate in Perspective 4

+Anderssen Wealth Management

+L to R: Heather Jones, Client Service Associate; Michael Anderssen, Senior Vice President, Portfolio Manager, Investment Advisor; Nan Ramey, Client Service Associate; Bob Oakley, Associate ball, how much does the ball cost?
+Intuition and fast thinking can lead many people to answer \$0.10, which is incorrect.2

+"Helping clients make better decisions."

+Of course, there may be good reasons for selling securities, such as rebalancing to restore asset allocation or taking gains after a long bull run.
 But if simply reacting to rises or drops in the market is driving these decisions, many investors may be better off by just staying put.

 Timing the market is difficult because equity markets are largely unpredictable.
 Take the extended equity bull market run - for years, many market commentators have been calling its top.
 Despite sluggish economic conditions, the first four months of this year still saw equity markets climb without interruption.
 These are unprecedented times.
 Never before have central banks held rates at low levels for such lengthy periods.
 While the role of a central bank is not to stabilize the markets, equity markets have largely been tempered by decisions to hold interest rates steady.

 Renowned investor Warren Buffett once described his investing style as "lethargy bordering on sloth."
 Perhaps there may be some sage advice gleaned from those summer vacation plans: go ahead, don't just do something, sit there!

 Answer: \$0.05 ball plus \$1.05 bat equals \$1.10.
-Sources: 1.
+Source: 1.
 "Investors Are Their Own Worst Enemies", T. Shufelt, Globe & Mail, 3/27/19; 2.
-Thinking Fast & Slow, D. Kahneman, Anchor Canada, 2013.
+Thinking Fast & Slow, D. Kahneman, Anchor, 2013.

+Summer Organizing